Large Deviations for Processes in Random Environments with Jumps: Introduction

-Notice that we may assume that the field $b(x,\omega)$ is of the form $b(x,\omega)=\eta_x$, where $\eta$ is a random field on $\mathbb Z^d$.
-The field $\eta$ itself could be understood as the random environment in which the walk occurs.
-When the particular realization of the environment is fixed, the walk becomes deterministic.
-One of the main characteristics of this walk is that once the loop occurs, the walk will start repeating the loop forever.

-In order to make some connections of this model with the one of the random walk in a random environment, we start from the representation of $X_n$ as $X_{n+1}-X_n=b(X_n,\omega,\pi)$.
-Here $b:\mathbb Z^d\times\Omega\times \Pi\rightarrow \mathbb Z^d$ is a random variable, and $(\Omega, \mathbb P)$, $(\Pi, P)$ are probability spaces.
+In order to make connections of this model with the one of the random walk in a random environment, we start from the representation of $X_n$ as $X_{n+1}-X_n=b(X_n,\omega,\pi)$.
+Here $(\Omega, \mathbb P)$ and $(\Pi, P)$ are probability spaces and $b:\mathbb Z^d\times\Omega\times \Pi\rightarrow \mathbb Z^d$ is a random variable.
 In this model, $(\Omega, \mathbb P)$ is the environment, and for each fixed $\omega\in\Omega$, the walk $X_n$ could be understood as a random walk on probability space $(\Pi, P)$.
 Recent works \cite{varadhan} and \cite{rassoul-agha} have established the quenched and annealed large deviations for the random walk in a random environment under certain non-degeneracy assumptions on $(\Pi, P)$.
 The articles \cite{rosenbluth} and \cite{yilmaz} found variational formulas for the rate functions and some connections between the two rate functions.
 The model we are studying is related to the annealed (averaged) case studied in the mentioned papers.
-Here, the probability space $(\Pi, P)$ is very degenerate.
+Our probability space $(\Pi, P)$ is very degenerate.

-The main idea for the proof is the adaptation of the subadditive argument.
+The main idea in our study is the adaptation of the subadditive argument.
 However, we need some work to find a quantity that happens to be subadditive.
-This quantity is found in section \ref{hitting_times} where we prove that it has the same exponential rate of decay as our large deviation probabilities.
-After that we are ready for the proofs of the main theorems which are presented in the section \ref{section_ld}.
-Section \ref{section_lln} contains an easy consequence, i.e. the law of large numbers.
-The law of large numbers with limiting velocity 0 for the deterministic walk in random environment is not a surprising fact.
-It is intuitive that the loop will occur, the expected time of the occurrence of the loop is finite, hence the walk can't go too far.
+This quantity is found in Section \ref{hitting_times} where we prove that it has the same exponential rate of decay as our large deviation probabilities.
+After that we are ready for the proofs of the main theorems which are presented in Section \ref{section_ld}.
+Section \ref{section_lln} deals with consequences of large deviations such as the law of large numbers and the existence of a loop.
+The law of large numbers with limiting velocity 0 for the deterministic walk in random environment is not very surprising.
+Intuitively, the expected time until the occurrence of the loop is finite which means that the walk can't go too far.